Channel

 Lars Grammel

 Hi [Music] everyone.
 Uh I'm Las.
-I work at Versel on the AI SDK.
+I work at Vercel on the AI SDK.
 And today I want to talk a little bit about AIDSK 5.
 How the overall landscape has changed. um what the big breaking point is why we developed AICK, why it's such a big change, go a little bit into the details um of how AICK 5 is different from AIK4 and then also look a little bit about upcoming features.
 So in the last two

 years um LLM changed and AI applications changed.
 If you think two years back LLMs essentially just generated text and then tool calls came in um and they got increasingly sophisticated, right? they started generating images.
 There was image input and there was audio input.
 Suddenly the models were like full-on multimodal.
 Uh MCPS came out.
 We had thousands of tools.
 The applications as a result also became more sophisticated.